Arrivedpolecat/Craigslistcrawler-api/readme.md

 # Flip API

-A webcrawler that finds free items off of freecycle.com and returns the in JSON format.
+An API wrapper for a webcrawler that finds free items off of freecycle.com and returns the in JSON format, while also providing important data, such as the current average gas price, to help rate effective flips.